approvals/Approvals.NodeJS/readme.md

 ## Getting Started

+Below is a simple getting started using Mocha.
+We now support Jasmine as well, just replace mocha with Jasmine below and you should be able to get started.

 1. Create a project (folder)

     ```
     mkdir MyProject
     cd MyProject`
     ```

-2. Install approals
+2. Install approvals
-    `npm install approvals` or if you have a package.json include it as a dev dependency `npm install approvals --save-dev`
+    `npm install --save-dev approvals`

 3. Install [Mocha](http://visionmedia.github.io/mocha/) globally to execute our tests